pauldambra/blog_source/_posts/2026-02-21-deca-hundy.md

 But....

-Yes, weighing yourself is a bad way of checking if your last mean was healthy.
+Yes, weighing yourself is a bad way of checking if your last meal was healthy.
 Yes, merging a PR is a bad way of checking if you just provided any value.

 But _not weighing yourself_ is a great way to put on weight without noticing.